Chart Color Schemes

 The level of residential development activity in Fadden is very low in comparison to the average area assessed nationally by AreaSearch

 Fadden has seen minimal dwelling approvals in recent years.
-Four homes were approved between Financial Year 2021 (FY-21) and FY-25, with none yet approved in FY-26.
+Specifically, four homes were approved between the financial years 2021 to 2025 inclusive, with zero approvals recorded so far in the current financial year 2026.

-The population decline during this period suggests that the development activity has been adequate relative to demand, which is positive for buyers.
-The average expected construction cost of new dwellings is $500,000, indicating that developers are targeting the premium market segment with higher-end properties.
+This limited activity aligns with a population decline during this period.
+The average construction cost value of new dwellings in Fadden is $330,000, slightly above the regional average, indicating a focus on quality developments.
 Compared to the Australian Capital Territory, Fadden has significantly less development activity, 89.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-The level of development is also lower than the national average, reflecting market maturity and suggesting possible development constraints.
-Recent development has exclusively comprised detached houses, maintaining Fadden's traditional suburban character with a focus on family homes appealing to those seeking space.
+This limited new supply generally supports stronger demand and values for established dwellings in the area.
+Nationally, Fadden's development level is also lower, reflecting market maturity and possible development constraints.
+Recent developments have been exclusively detached houses, maintaining the area's traditional suburban character and appealing to those seeking family homes with space.

 Frequently Asked Questions - Development